cloudlinux/cloudlinux-doc/docs/x-ray/README.md

 2. If you can see the <span class="notranslate">**xray**</span> extension in the phpinfo, check that <span class="notranslate">X-Ray</span> agent service is running with the service xray-agent status command.
 If it is not running, start it with the <span class="notranslate">`service xray-agent start`</span> command.
+3. <span class="notranslate">X-Ray</span> may not send data if a site uses a caching plugin, as the caching plugin is outputting HTML, thus there are no PHP scripts to examine.
+We encountered such issues with sites that use <span class="notranslate">LSCache</span> and <span class="notranslate">WP Super Cache</span> plugins.
+Check that your site does not use caching plugins.
+If so, disable it while tracing a site to get information from <span class="notranslate">X-Ray</span>.
-3. If you set a client’s IP when creating the tracing task, check that your requests come to the server with this IP via phpinfo (since there may be NAT between your local machine and the server).
+4. If you set a client’s IP when creating the tracing task, check that your requests come to the server with this IP via phpinfo (since there may be NAT between your local machine and the server).

     ![](/images/XRayPHPInfoRemoteAddr.png)

-4. If, after checking the previous items, the issue persists, [contact our support team](https://cloudlinux.zendesk.com/hc/en-us/requests/new).
+5. If, after checking the previous items, the issue persists, [contact our support team](https://cloudlinux.zendesk.com/hc/en-us/requests/new).

 ### What to do if X-Ray is not found in the phpinfo() page?